apmiller108/blog/_posts/2017-05-13-default-headers-in-angular.markdown

-When building an Angular app, the chances are high that you're going to need to set the same headers for most, if not all, of your service classes API requests.
+When building an Angular app, the chances are high that you're going to need to set the same headers for most, if not all, of your service class' API requests.
 In this post, I'm going to demonstrate how to set default headers both statically and dynamically.

 ### Setting Request Headers in a Service Class ###